Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Jul 30, 20209

-Cam-controlled chucks go down in history faster than most other classes of non-CNC machine tools.
+Cam-controlled chuckers were one of the earliest forms of chucking machines.
+But it went down in history faster than most other classes of non-CNC machine tools.
 This is because the few companies that have them are forced to constantly adapt to the latest technical solutions (currently all CNC) to compete and survive.
 Cam-op chucks may be more susceptible to scrapping than other types of non-CNC machine tools.
 Unlike "South Bend's grandfather lathe" or "Dad's old Bridgeport knee mill", virtually no one can afford to maintain and use them for sentimental reasons alone.
-As with most non digital commercial typesetting machinery (such as Linotype machines).

 In the hierarchy of production machines, the screw is at the top when large quantities of product are needed.
 The engine lathe is at the bottom, which takes the least time, but the most qualified labor and time to produce parts.
 A turret lathe has traditionally been one step higher than a motor lathe, requiring a longer set-up time, but able to produce a larger volume of product and usually requiring a less qualified operator after the setting process.
 Screw machines may require extensive configuration, but after starting one operator can monitor the operation of several machines.